-As the public domain embraces the common heritage of society, NSLA supports the principle that public domain works should be publicly accessible and available for re-use.
+As the public domain embraces the common heritage of society, National and State Libraries Australia (NSLA) supports the principle that public domain works should be publicly accessible and available for re-use.
 NSLA also endorses the principle that in a democratic society, the public domain and copyright are of equal importance: both drive social and economic benefits through innovation and the creation of new knowledge.

 Public domain works are commonly referred to and defined as works that are ‘out of copyright’.
 The collections held by NSLA libraries contain a large number of public domain works that are no longer protected by copyright because the duration of copyright has expired.

-NSLA libraries are working towards extending the availability of digital copies of all public domain collection items in this way, through recording and displaying rights information at the item level, continuing their digitisation programs and increasing the quality of copies available online.
-NSLA also supports the use of Creative Commons licensing as a way to improve access to and facilitate re-use of, in-copyright works.
+NSLA libraries are working towards extending the availability of digital copies of all public domain collection items through recording and displaying rights information at the item level, continuing their digitisation programs and increasing the quality of copies available online.
+NSLA also supports the use of clear rights identification marks such as CC0 and rightsstatements.org as a way to improve access to and facilitate re-use of works.

 While acknowledging there may be some technical difficulties in implementing these recommendations and, in some cases, a necessary shift in culture, this change will provide much greater opportunities for innovation, engagement, creativity and deeper understanding of our collections.